BergelsonLab/Shiny_Survey/README.md

 # Shiny_Survey
-These R scripts create an application (through ShinyApp) to visualize and manipulate survey results from CSV files.
+These R scripts create an application (through ShinyApp) to visualize and manipulate survey results from CDI Surveys and Motor Surveys stored in CSV files.
 CSV files are read into the program via the code:
 ```
 datafile1 <- read.csv("file_name_here")
 datafile2 <- read.csv("other_file_name")